You had a great vacation on a beautiful beach in the Caribbean. You put on sunscreen … sometimes.

 A few weeks later, you notice some dark spots on your face.
 Where did they come from!
 What could they be?

 Sorry, but they could well be ‘age spots’!

 What Are Age Spots?

 Age spots are small flat dark spots on your skin.
 They are round, brown or black, with a well-defined margin.
-They are normally found on your face, arms, back of your hands, and shoulders.
+And are normally found on your face, arms, back of your hands and shoulders.